A spectral sequence for tangent cohomology of algebras over algebraic operads: A spectral sequence of derivations

 A consequence of this result is the following corollary which involves tangent cohomology.
 In fact, we will be mostly concerned in the situation described in the statement of this corollary:

-\begin{cor} Let $f: A_0\longrightarrow A$ be a cofibration of $\;\PP$-algebras that is a cofibrant replacement of a map of $\;\PP$-algebras $B_0\longrightarrow B$.
-If $f$ is the colimit of a tower of cofibrations as above, there is a functorial right half-plane spectral sequence with first page that is conditionally convergent in the sense of Boardman. \end{cor}
+\begin{corollary} Let $f: A_0\longrightarrow A$ be a cofibration of $\;\PP$-algebras that is a cofibrant replacement of a map of $\;\PP$-algebras $B_0\longrightarrow B$.
+If $f$ is the colimit of a tower of cofibrations as above, there is a functorial right half-plane spectral sequence with first page